TamaraMayer/osue_exercise1/README.md

 Could you fix his code and get the crack to work?
 It's here: https://raw.githubusercontent.com/m-toman/osue_exercise1/gh-pages/crack_tofix.c

+(It's just reading out the binary.
+It would be great to have something that overrides the JMP to the DRM check with a NOP to have a real crack, but this is NOT part of our contract.)

 ### 1.3.
 Without access to the binary

 Now let's assume the user doesn't have access to the binary itself but can run Ryskim, like on a console or a game streaming service.
 Or the DRM is actually verified on the server.
 Cohn thinks a buffer overflow should be able to crack that easily.